johnspaulka/devops-learning/docker-intro.md

 3. **Use different servers?** → Expensive and wasteful
 4. **Give up?** → Not an option!

-**💡 Real Developer Quote:**
-> *"I spent more time fighting with environments than actually coding.
-It was like being a plumber instead of an architect."* - Sarah, Senior Developer

 ---

 ## 🖥️ **Virtual Machines: Isolation with Overhead**